Martinsos/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 **Note**: We cannot use an expression of type `Html` the same way we'd use a `String`. so `"hello " <> Html "world"` would fail at type checking.

+COMMENT: This sentence also seems a bit complex, mentioning "domain types" and similar.
+  I feel that this whole section could benefit from more examples, interwined with simpler, more direct explanations that use less abstract terms and more simpler talk.

 This is useful when we want *encapsulation*.
 We can define and use existing representation and functions for our underlying type, but not